adam-p/yesterday-i-learned/agile.md

 There are many occasions when you want to mark a task as done, but a task is only considered Done when the feature is deployed and tested.

 If the feature turns out to be buggy, the task is still considered done.
 Just file another high priority task to fix that bug.

+### Deliverables

+A task needs a list of deliverables ("what needed to be done" -- and "what got done?") and, preferably, a due date.